 Microservices architecture offers several advantages:

-- Independent Deployment: Services can be updated without affecting the entire system
+- Services can be updated without affecting the entire system

-- Team Autonomy: Teams can own and operate their services independently
+- Teams can own and operate their services independently

-- Scaling Precision: Resource allocation can be tailored to specific services
+- Resource allocation can be tailored to specific services

 However, microservices aren’t without challenges:

-- Operational Overhead: More services means more monitoring and management
+- More services means more monitoring and management

 Practical Implementation Strategies